dorukaksoy/HierarchicalCRF/README.md

 Clone this repository to your local machine.
 No further installation is required.
 Run scripts from Post1 to Post5 in sequential order.

 ## Usage
 The post-processing procedure requires two images: the original image (img.tif), and the predicted segmentation mask from a computer vision algorithm (pred.png).
 It also requires the fragmented segmentation ground truth (FSGT), which are represented as comma-separated values corresponding to the labels associated with broken and completion segments.
 These segments are identified in Post3_SegmentBasedCRF.py, which are then subsequently manually selected from a list of viable candidates.
 The .csv files represent the 'on' or 'active' segments.
-Run the scripts from Post1_PixelBasedCRF.py to Post5_Segmentation.py in order.
+Run the scripts from Post1_PixelBasedCRF.py to Post5_Segmentation.py in order to replicate the results presented in the paper.
 Each script can also be run individually for debugging purposes.

 ### Post1_PixelBasedCRF.py
 Applies bilateral and Gaussian filters to the image.